emma-wilson/syrf_userguide/project-stats.md

-This feature is optimised for stages where [the setting](../bibliographic.html) "Required Annotators per Study" is set to 2 (i.e., studies with 3 or more annotators count as overannotated)
+This feature is optimised for stages where [the setting](../stage-settings.html) "Required Annotators per Study" is set to 2 (i.e., studies with 3 or more annotators count as overannotated).